solutionroute/nvim/README.md

     # https://docs.npmjs.com/resolving-eacces-permissions-errors-when-installing-packages-globally
     export NPM_CONFIG_PREFIX=~/.npm-global

+Be sure your path to npm's bin directory is in your path (default:
+`$HOME/.npm-global/bin`).

 Start a new terminal session to reflect the change before installing anything with `npm -g`.

 ### Treesitter CLI (install only if needed)